Crewe History Centre

 • supervised access to archive materials not on display

-• a potential home for the Family History Society of Cheshire, with access to its genealogical resources and expertise
+• a base for the Family History Society of Cheshire, with access to its genealogical resources and expertise

 Funding

-The scheme is being funded by each local authority, alongside funding from successful bids to The National Lottery Heritage Fund, made possible through money raised by National Lottery players.
+The scheme is being funded by each local authority, alongside funding from The National Lottery Heritage Fund, made possible through money raised by National Lottery players, and from the Wolfson Foundation.

 Crewe civic and cultural space regeneration